Carol-ggg/cis581_final_project/README.md

 Actual Processing Speed - https://youtu.be/bOl1fs1QDyg

 Because of the dynamic nature of these scenarios, variability is observed when measuring distances.
 The use of detecting license plates as target objects had pros and cons.
 These are only applicable when a car is in front; thus, detection and depth retrieval is rarely observed when turning left or right.
 Accordingly, the test was highly limited by the machine's processing capability.
-Frame processing is far from usable and must be improved for further studies and real-time applications.
 Unable to measure the computed and predicted distance estimation accuracy, the test shows promise and proof of the concept of using MDE in obstacle detection and is a potential tool for autonomous navigation.

-# Future Work
-1. Perform further experiments to validate the proposed method in dynamic scenarios.
-2. Run the program alongside a different distance-measuring device, such as a LIDAR or stereo camera, and compare results accordingly.
-3. Integrate 3D object detection with 3D bounding boxes to address inaccuracy in non-perpendicular detection of the target object.
-4. Train models using customized datasets to adequately detect country-specific vehicles.
-5. Use newer MDE models and Detection architecture.

 # Using The Source Code